The Alocasia is a popular indoor plant. It has large, cordate leaves that grow to almost 8 to 35 inches.

 Therefore, you should be informed about the appropriate solutions for the causes of your alocasia leaves turning yellow.

 Generally, the most common cause for Alocasia leaves turning yellow is overwatering.
-However, there are other possibilities, such as nutrient deficiency, pest infestation, and insufficient light.
+However, other possibilities exist, such as nutrient deficiency, pest infestation, and insufficient light.

 The many causes of your Alocasia leaves becoming yellow are discussed in this article.